The International Bengal Cat Society presents an excellent brochure with information on the history and personality of this beautiful breed:

 What medical screenings do you use routinely for your breeding cats?
 All of our breeders are screened for PRA-b (Bengal Blindness), PK Deficiency (Hemolytic Anemia), PKD1 (Polycystic Kidney Disease), FIV/FeLV (Feline Immunodeficiency & Leukemia Virus) and screened yearly after 12 months of age for HCM (Hypertrophic Cardiomyopathy - Heart Disease).
 Test results are posted public as they become available on our Queen and Stud pages.
 Hard copies of test results are available upon request.
 For more information on these diseases: CLICK HERE

 What is your parasite protocol?
-We have invested in our own laboratory equipment to screen for Coccidia, Giardia and TF (Tritrichomonas Foetus) and other common parasites with veterinarian assistance since often times transported fecal tests report a false negative result, we also use Zoologic PCRs for varification.
+Worms and parasites are almost always present in all animals, it's more of a matter what their levels are and symptoms.
+We have invested in our own laboratory equipment to screen for Coccidia, Giardia and TF (Tritrichomonas Foetus) and other common parasites with veterinarian assistance since often times transported fecal tests report a false negative result, we also use Zoologix PCRs for varification.
 For Coccidia, we use either Baycox or Albon at 4 weeks of age and then repeat 10 days later.
 For Giardia, Roundworms, Hookworms, Whipworms and certain Tapeworms they are treated with Panacur for 3 days and then repeated in 3 weeks.
-TF’s treatment is only provided for positive test results as the toxicity data is not available for it’s Ronidazole treatment.
+For Tritrichomoas Foetus we use compounded Ronidazole from a vet pharmacy.

 To view our recent random fecal PCR test result: CLICK HERE